-Our business, the ecommerce retail sector, and our merchants' businesses are sensitive to macroeconomic conditions.
+Our business, the eCommerce retail sector, and our merchants' businesses are sensitive to macroeconomic conditions.
 Economic factors, such as interest rates, inflation, currency exchange rates, changes in monetary and related policies, market volatility, consumer confidence, recession or recessionary indicators, supply chain issues, unemployment rates, shifts in consumer spending patterns (for example, between goods and services), and real wages, are among the most significant factors that impact consumer spending behavior.
-Weak economic conditions or a significant deterioration in economic conditions, including prolonged recession with sustained high interest rates and unemployment rates, may reduce the amount of disposable income available to consumers, which, in turn, reduces consumer spending and merchant transaction volumes.
+Weak economic conditions or a significant deterioration in economic conditions, including sustained and prolonged recession, has reduced, and may continue to reduce the amount of disposable income consumers have, which, in turn, reduces consumer spending.
 This has had, and may continue to have an adverse effect on our business, financial condition, and results of operations.

-In particular, there are certain industries, including the luxury goods industry, that are particularly susceptible to recession and other macroeconomic conditions, such as inflation, that may reduce consumer discretionary spending.
-Similarly, external macroeconomic factors and business conditions including global supply chain disruptions, such as those experienced in many industries in recent years, have resulted in and may in the future result in shortages of raw products and prolonged shipping and delivery times for consumer goods.
-This may in turn lead to decreased ecommerce transaction volumes as consumers instead opt to purchase stock-on-hand from bricks-and-mortar retailers, rather than transact through digital channels.
-Any reduction in our merchants' transaction volume directly impacts the revenue we derive from them and, if such reduction continues for a prolonged period, would have a material adverse effect on our business, financial condition and results of operations.
+Any prolonged economic downturn, including a recession, with sustained high interest rates and unemployment rates may lead to decreased retail consumption, and may materially decrease our merchants' transaction volume, which, in turn, would impact the volume of transactions available for us to review for fraud.
+In particular, there are certain industries, including the luxury goods industry, that are particularly susceptible to recession and other macroeconomic conditions, such as inflation, that reduce consumer discretionary spending.
+Similarly, external macroeconomic factors and business conditions including global supply chain disruptions, such as those experienced in many industries in the second half of 2021 and throughout 2022, have and may in the future result in shortages of raw products and prolonged shipping and delivery times for consumer goods.
+This may in turn lead to decreased eCommerce transaction volumes as consumers instead opt to purchase stock-on-hand from bricks-and-mortar retailers, rather than transact through digital channels.
+Further, increased competition from large online players, such as Amazon, may also reduce our merchants' transaction volumes.
+Any reduction in our merchants' transaction volumes for a prolonged period, would have a material adverse effect on our business, financial condition and results of operations.